Intensives are multi-session, cohort-based experiential learning opportunities that go deep on a specific topic. Our spring 2019 Intensives are:

 Five sessions, 6-8pm: 2/5, 2/12, 2/19, 2/26, 3/5

 Medicine is emerging from its paternalistic past to embrace an era of helping patients weigh their options and make choices that best fit their values, preferences, and goals.
-We are moving from telling people what to do to engaging people to make an informed choice.
-The problem is that we lack tools that can help non-experts understand the basic information necessary to make decisions that are right for them.
-If medicine is to successfully make this transition, we will need tools and visualizations that enable people to choose.
+Currently, we lack tools that can help non-experts understand the basic information necessary to make decisions that are right for them.
 We will work together on a common decision: whether someone should take a statin drug.
 The goal is to come up with various prototypes that can help people decide whether they want to take this drug for the rest of their life in order to reduce their risk of heart disease.
 Can we create innovative ways to support these decisions?
 How will we know if we have succeeded?
 Can the solution be scaled and applied to other decisions?
 Can we empower people of various backgrounds and health literacy levels to take charge of their health decisions?